 With a Universal Life policy, you can adjust premium payments up or down—a higher premium payment will increase the cash value.
 In contrast, a lower premium or no payment may decrease it, depending on how much interest is being credited to the cash value account.
 This flexibility is convenient if you need to lower premiums based on financial circumstances or if you want to increase premiums to capitalize on the tax-deferred growth in the cash value.
 Other insurance types, such as permanent insurance, and whole life, have a fixed premium schedule that can't change.

 Though you can reduce or pause premium payments, it's essential to monitor the policy—if you don't pay sufficient premiums, policy charges can eat away at the cash value until there's little or nothing left, potentially causing your policy to lapse.

 Surrender Period and Charges

-Universal life policies usually charge a penalty for cancelling the policy or withdrawing more than a certain percentage of the cash value within an established period.
-Surrender periods are at the insurer’s discretion and can go up to, basically, up to 15 years.
+Universal life policies usually charge a penalty for canceling the policy or withdrawing more than a certain percentage of the cash value within an established period.
+Surrender periods are at the insurer's discretion and can go up to, basically, up to 15 years.
 The surrender charges and how they will be calculated are disclosed in the policy.